You Are Our Priority

 These medical expenses can place injured workers and their families under enormous financial pressure, but the benefits obtained through workers’ compensation can provide a safety net by helping to cover medical costs while providing compensation for disability and the resulting loss of income.

-If you or a family member suffered a serious, disabling injury while performing your job duties as a peace officer, police officer, firefighter, waste collector, or other type of municipal worker, we urge you to contact Ramsay Law Firm, P.A. for a free and confidential consultation about filing a workers’ compensation claim in North Carolina.
+If you or a family member suffered a serious, disabling injury while performing your job duties as a peace officer, police officer, firefighter, waste collector, or another type of municipal worker, we urge you to contact Ramsay Law Firm, P.A. for a free and confidential consultation about filing a Workers Comp Attorneys Charlotte, North Carolina.

-Workers’ Compensation for Municipal Workplace Injuries in North Carolina
+Workers’ Compensation for Municipal Workplace Injuries in Charlotte, North Carolina

-Our law firm is proud to represent the men and women who help keep Charlotte clean, orderly, and safe, sometimes suffering disabling injuries in the process.
+Our Charlotte Workers Comp Attorney is proud to represent the men and women who help keep Charlotte clean, orderly, and safe, sometimes suffering disabling injuries in the process.

 Our work injury lawyers are qualified to represent a variety of municipal workers in Charlotte and the surrounding region, including but not limited to: